giuliosmedile/project-csap/README.md

 	- ability to forward message to another user
 - 1-1-n communication, with multiple datarepos listening to the server
 - Error correction and extensive testing
+- Test on actual network, not on my local computer

 # Misc
 Tools used while creating this project: